emmahsax/highline_wrapper/README.md

 => "2"

-> HighlineWrapper.new.ask('Please type your private token:', {secret: true}) Please type your private token:
+> HighlineWrapper.new.ask('Please type your private token:', {secret: true}) Please type your private token?
 ****************
 => "MY-PRIVATE-TOKEN"

-> HighlineWrapper.new.ask('Please type your private token:', {secret: true, required: true}) Please type your private token:
+> HighlineWrapper.new.ask('What is your private token?', {secret: true, required: true}) What is your private token?

 This question is required.

-Please type your private token:
+What is your private token?

 This question is required.

+What is your private token?

+This question is required.

-Please type your private token:
+What is your private token?
 ****************
 => "MY-PRIVATE-TOKEN"
 ```